SAU: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-Spring Arbor University’s average SAT score is 1015.
-To be a competitive applicant for Spring Arbor University your SAT score should come close to the average.
-If you’re closer to the 840, you’re likely going to have a tougher time getting accepted.
-To consider Spring Arbor University a “target” school (one that you are likely to get into) you should aim for a score of 1190.
+St. Andrews University’s average SAT score is 920.
+To be a competitive applicant for St. Andrews University your SAT score should come close to the average.
+If you’re closer to the 870, you’re likely going to have a tougher time getting accepted.
+To consider St. Andrews University a “target” school (one that you are likely to get into) you should aim for a score of 970.

-Spring Arbor University’s average ACT score is 53.
-To be a competitive applicant for Spring Arbor University your ACT score should come close to the average.
-If you’re closer to the 55, you’re likely going to have a tougher time getting accepted.
-To consider Spring Arbor University a “target” school (one that you have a good chance of getting into) you should aim for a score of 51.
+St. Andrews University’s average ACT score is 56.
+To be a competitive applicant for St. Andrews University your ACT score should come close to the average.
+If you’re closer to the 50, you’re likely going to have a tougher time getting accepted.
+To consider St. Andrews University a “target” school (one that you have a good chance of getting into) you should aim for a score of 63.

 |25th Percentile